WebAhead/master-reference/curriculum-planning/curriculum-update-process.md

   - Make a PR and assign to CF, who can review and merge

 Minor
+  - Such as: restructuring of a workshop or challenge's README, in order to make the instructions clearer perhaps - but **not** actually changing the content
   - These changes warrant raising an issue - which should first be assigned to CF
   - Since it is not a major change, the issue doesn't need to be assigned to MRMs
   - Any related PRs, however, should be assigned to MRMs for review before merging

 Major
+  - Such as: proposing to change the content of a workshop or challenge.
+Proposing a movement away from a certain technology.
   - Issue raised and assigned to CF, who then assigns to MRMs since it's deemed major
   - Any related PRs should also be assigned to MRMs